 We are a multi-award-winning performance marketing company and a leading provider of digital marketing services active exclusively in the online gambling industry.
 Our principal focus is on iGaming and sports betting.
-Through our proprietary technology platform, we publish a portfolio of premier branded websites including gambling.com and bookies.com.
+Through our proprietary technology platform, we publish a portfolio of premier branded websites including Gambling.com, Casinos.com, RotoWire.com, and Bookies.com.
 Each of our websites is bespoke and tailored for different user interests and markets within the online gambling industry and include original and curated news relating to the online gambling sector, odds, statistics, product reviews and product comparisons of online gambling services around the world.
-We attract online gambling regulators to provide real-money online gambling services, known as online gambling operators, who convert online gamblers into paying players.
+We attract online gamblers through online marketing efforts and refer these online gamblers to companies that are licensed by gambling regulators to provide real-money online gambling services, known as online gambling operators, who convert online gamblers into paying players.
 In this way, we provide business-to-business, or B2B, digital marketing services to online gambling operators.

-The Group has a workforce of more than 200 and operates from offices in Dublin, Malta, Charlotte, and Tampa.
+The Group has a workforce of almost 400 and operates from our primarily offices in Ireland, the United States and Malta.